betagouv/with-react-redux-login/README.md

 ## Basic Usage

-### Using redux-saga-data
+### Using redux-saga-data or redux-thunk-data

-See first the store install process in [redux-thunk-data](https://github.com/betagouv/redux-saga-data).
+See first the store install process in [redux-saga-data](https://github.com/betagouv/redux-saga-data).

 Then you can declare a login component like this: